 How I turned a Southern Hoppin’ John recipe into Healthy Slow Cooker Hoppin’ John

 Traditional Hoppin’ John can be high in calories since traditionally it’s cooked up with a lot of pork and pork fat.
 So I was looking for a way to make a recipe for Hoppin’ John that was not only easier to make but lower in calories and healthier, too.
-That's why I was so excited to find a recipe for Hoppin’ John Vegetarian Black Eyed Peas that was cooked in a slow cooker at Kristi Arnold’s blog Veggie Converter, my assigned blog during a recipe challenge from the Secret Recipe Club.
+That's why I was so excited to find a recipe for Hoppin’ John Vegetarian Black Eyed Peas that was cooked in a slow cooker at Kristi Arnold’s blog Veggie Converter, my assigned blog during a food blogger recipe challenge.

 Kristi’s vegetarian Hoppin’ John recipe is already very wholesome.
 However, since I’m not a vegetarian, I decided to add smoked turkey sausage after consulting Kristi’s original sources.
 (Traditionally, smoked ham hocks are used.)
 I kept the sausage whole instead of chopping them up, so you can decide how much sausage you want to eat and can keep a better eye on portion size.